‘Idiot’ pro players accused of ruining Fortnite

-But Julie Cook, whose son recently started playing Fortnite, argues that the social upsides of the game are being ignored.
+However, Julie Cook, whose son recently started playing Fortnite, argues that the social benefits of the game are being ignored.
 “Alex was playing with his mates, not against them, and they were strategising and planning as a unit.”

 A losing game?

 Is Fortnite getting too hard for casual players?
 Can Epic, the company behind Fortnite, pull off a balancing act and keep both young casuals and hard-core sweats happy?
 Or is the game heading for a split, and the loss of half its fan base?

 And if young players desert the world of Fortnite, is that good or bad?
 Julie Cook calls Fortnite: “The childhood equivalent of a work team-building exercise” when played with healthy time limits.
 Should we lament that young people are learning to socialise in a digital world rather than in real life?
 Or celebrate that gaming no longer means sitting in your room, isolated?

 - Do you like Fortnite?
 Give your reasons why or why not.